pjaiit365/handyman_app/README.md

 Overall, the proposed handyman service mobile app for Flutter will be a game-changer in the handyman services industry, providing a seamless platform for customers and service providers to connect and grow their businesses.

 ### LITERATURE REVIEW

+The demand for handyman services has been on the rise in recent years, as people have less time to take care of home maintenance themselves.
+Many people have a hard time finding trustworthy and skilled handymen to do the work for them, which has created a need for a comprehensive mobile app that can connect customers with reliable service providers.

+Various studies have shown that mobile apps are becoming increasingly popular for booking and paying for services, including home maintenance services.
+According to a report by comScore, mobile devices account for 60% of time spent on digital media, with mobile apps accounting for the majority of that time.
+This highlights the potential for a mobile app to provide a seamless and convenient platform for customers to find and book handyman services.

+Research has also shown that user reviews and ratings are critical for building trust and confidence in the quality of services provided by handymen.
+A study by Nielsen found that 92% of customers trust recommendations from people they know, and 70% trust reviews from strangers.
+This underscores the importance of a rating and review system in the proposed HomeCareX app, which can help customers make informed decisions about the quality of service providers.

+In terms of mobile app development, cross-platform development using Flutter has emerged as a popular choice among developers due to its ease of use, flexibility, and ability to build high-performance apps.
+Flutter has a rich set of pre-built widgets and a hot-reload feature that makes it easy to develop and test code, reducing development time and costs.

+Overall, the literature suggests that a mobile app for handyman services like HomeCareX can provide a convenient and efficient platform for customers to find and book reliable services.
+The use of cross-platform development tools like Flutter can help reduce development costs and improve app performance, while a rating and review system can build trust and confidence among customers.

 ### AIM OF PROJECT